JonmarCorpuz/SecondBrain/AWS - IAM.md

 * Any activity done by a user is billed to the IAM user account that they used to perform that activity
 * IAM users have associated credentials that are used to sign AWS API call requests (Ex: *Username*, *Password*, *Access key ID*, *Secret access key*, *etc.*)

+### Federated Users

+A federated user is an individual that's wasn't created or isn't managed within AWS that's granted access to AWS resources

+* The federated user's identities and credentials are managed outside of AWS, typically through an external IdP
+* Allows users from external third-parties to access AWS resources without needing a separate AWS identity

 ## IAM Group

 An IAM group is a collection of IAM users